THE GREEN OFFICE PROJECT

 Mission Related Investing Cedar Tree views investments as an integrated component of our mission and believe adding social value to the management of the investment portfolio and reducing the dissonance between the philanthropic mission of the Foundation and the management of its assets serves as both a return enhancement and risk mitigation strategy.
 Cedar Tree’s Board targets at least 75% of the Foundation’s portfolio to be managed in accordance with mission.
 RBC's Socially Responsible Investing Wealth Management Group serves as the Foundation’s investment consultant.
 The RBC team has the capability to completely customize the foundation's investment portfolio in accordance with its MRI policy and approach doing so with the philosophy that they will provide competitive market returns.

-To offset the Foundation’s carbon footprint, the staff reviews their everyday commute, work travel, annual meetings and office utilities to calculate their entire output.
+To offset the Foundation’s carbon footprint, the staff reviews their everyday commute, work travel, annual meetings, purchasing habits, and office utilities to calculate their entire output.
 Offsets are purchased through Native Energy and will be used to support a different environmental project each year.
 In its inaugural year, Cedar Tree’s carbon offset purchase supported the construction of a wind turbine at the Capricorn Ridge Wind Energy Center in Texas.
-This year, Cedar Tree’s carbon offsets will be used in support of the Seneca Meadows Landfill Gas To Energy Project in Waterloo, NY.
-This project collects methane, a potent greenhouse gas, and collects it from 413 landfill gas extraction wells, converting it into enough energy to power over 20,000 homes and businesses.
-In addition to the landfill gas-to-energy project, Seneca Meadows has a LEED certified education center and a wetlands preserve.
+This year, Cedar Tree’s carbon offsets will be used in support of the Big Smile Wind Farm at Dempsey Ridge in Roger Mills & Beckham Counties, Oklahoma.
+The project partners with ACCIONA, a global leader in providing sustainable solutions for infrastructure and renewable energy, and is located on over 7,500 acres of agricultural and grazing land.

 For the Future